-It’s important to note that all of these service’s websites are blocked in China, however.
-Some services have official mirror sites set up to allow you access when in China, this isn’t guaranteed.
+It’s important to note that all of these services’ websites are blocked in China.
+Some services have official mirror sites set up to allow you access when in China, but these aren’t guaranteed to work.
 As such, we strongly recommend registering with a VPN provider and installing the software before visiting the country.

 See also: Does ExpressVPN work in China?

 China VPN FAQs

 What is the download speed like in China with VPN?